NurErtem/Fall2016Swe573NurErtem/README.md

 * [SOFTWARE DESIGN DOCUMENT](https://github.com/NurErtem/Fall2016Swe573NurErtem/wiki/03-Software-Design-Document)
 * [UI DESIGN](https://github.com/NurErtem/Fall2016Swe573NurErtem/wiki/04-Draft-UI-design-and-wireframe-mock-ups)
 * [RESEARCH BIBLIOGRAPHY](https://github.com/NurErtem/Fall2016Swe573NurErtem/wiki/05-research-bibliography-and-references)

+### The below technologies and tools are used in making of this web app:

+* Python: the language of the Django framework

+* Django: web framework

+* SQLite: default DB of Django is used

+* Zen Hub: time management tool

+* DrawIO: mockups and SDD diagrams

+* PyCharm: IDE for Django environment

+* WebStorm: IDE for HTML, Javascript,CSS, ajax etc development

+* Postman: RESTful API browser

+* Docker: to be used for clean deployment environment

 ### The repository contains the clarification and research on the following issues: